Marian-Felix/Webscraper/README.md

 # Webscraper
-Outputs an Excel file with discount books from medimops.de (incl. title, price, discount)
+Outputs an Excel file with current book discounts from medimops.de (incl. title, price, discount)

 ## Content of the repository